ErinaTheDummy/SwordToShield/CoreRules.md

 Hitpoints are a measure of your physical wellbeing and consciousness.
 When your hitpoints drop to 0 or lower you fall unconscious.
 If you have 0 or fewer hitpoints on your turn you must expend a hit dice and roll a d20, an 11 or higher is considered a success.
 On 3 Cumulative successes you survive, On 3 cumulative failures you die. if you are at 0 hitpoints and have no hit dice on the start of your turn you die.
 If you sustain damage greater than 2 times your maximum hitpoints you die instantly.

 ### VARIANT RULE: Conscious At No Health
-Rather than passing out immediately at 0 or fewer hitpoints you may make a health roll against half the damage you sustained or 8 + the damage sustained (whichever is higher) on a success you remain standing.
+Rather than passing out immediately when reduced to 0 or fewer hitpoints you may make a health roll against the damage you sustained or 6 + half the damage sustained (whichever is higher) on a success you remain standing.
 Repeat this roll at the start of each of your turns, you fall unconscious and begin dying on a failure.
+Each time you take additional damage, increase the DC by half that damage value and roll again.

 ### Damage
 When you sustain damage remove the amount of damage you took from your current hitpoints